The Golden Eagles finished 36-18-1 a season ago.

 He was a player for the Golden Eagles under Hill Denson from 1995-97 and became a graduate assistant coach under Corky Palmer during the 1998-99 seasons, helping the Golden Eagles to an NCAA Regional in the latter of his two years in that role.

-After stops at Meridian Community College and the University of Memphis, Federico has returned to his roots and begins his fourth season as the school's pitching coach.
+After stops at Meridian Community College and the University of Memphis, Federico returned to his roots and now begins his fifth season as the school's pitching coach.

-In just three short seasons as the team's pitching coach, Federico has mentored players to six first-team All-Conference USA selections and three more to second team honors.
+In just three short seasons, Federico has mentored players to six first-team All-Conference USA selections and three second-team honors.
 His pitchers have garnered a share of three league individual awards as Todd McInnis was named the Pitcher of the Year in the league in 2011, while Golden Eagle starter Andrew Pierce earned Newcomer of the Year honors.
-Mason Robbins, who spent much of the year on the mound for Southern Miss, also was named Freshman of the Year in the league in 2012.
+Mason Robbins, a multiple-position player who spent much of the year on the mound for Southern Miss, also was named Freshman of the Year in the league in 2012.